Troubleshooting Polar Sleep Plus™

 Throughout the years, our sleep measurement has been developed from the basic sleep data to Polar Sleep Plus.
 Although both features are based on recording your hand movements, the Polar Sleep Plus feature provides a deeper insight into your sleep, and therefore requires more specific data of your sleep for the calculation to succeed than basic sleep.

 If the Sleep Plus calculation fails, for example due to insufficient sleep data, the Sleep Plus metrics cannot be shown for that night.
 In cases like this, we want to offer you a basic overview of your night sleep whenever the basic sleep data is available.
-You may see your basic sleep data in the Flow web service (Activity timeline and Activity summary) and app (Activity view).
+You may see your basic sleep data in the Flow web service (Activity timeline) and app (Activity view).
 You’ll recognize the basic sleep data from the moon icon.
 The basic sleep data includes your sleep time and quality (restful or restless).

 Activity timeline with basic sleep data: